code4game/libgltf/docs/index.rst

 Supports Google's draco
 -----------------------

-You can update the Google's draco submodule in external/draco or pull the draco repo by yourself.
+You can update Google's draco submodule in external/draco or pull the draco repo by yourself.

 Check the :code:`LIBGLTF_USE_GOOGLE_DRACO` or set :code:`LIBGLTF_USE_GOOGLE_DRACO` is `TRUE`.